FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 ### Exercises 6.19.-6.21.

 Now let's make a new version of the anecdote application that uses the React Query library.
-Take as your starting point project [here](https://github.com/fullstack-hy2020/query-anecdotes).
+Take [this project]((https://github.com/fullstack-hy2020/query-anecdotes)) as your starting point.
 The project has a ready-installed JSON Server, the operation of which has been slightly modified.
 Start the server with <i>npm run server</i>.

 #### Exercise 6.19

 Implement retrieving anecdotes from the server using React Query.

-The application should work in such a way that if there are problems communicating with the server, an error page will be displayed:
+The application should work in such a way that if there are problems communicating with the server, only an error page will be displayed:

 ![](../../images/6/65new.png)

-You can find [here](https://react-query-v3.tanstack.com/guides/queries) info how to detect the possible error.
+You can find [here](https://react-query-v3.tanstack.com/guides/queries) info how to detect the possible errors.

 You can simulate a problem with the server by e.g. turning off the JSON Server.
-Please note that in a problem situation, the query is first in the state <i>isLoading</i> for a while, because if it fails, React Query tries the request a few times before it states that the request is not successful.
+Please note that in a problem situation, the query is first in the state <i>isLoading</i> for a while, because if a requesst fails, React Query tries the request a few times before it states that the request is not successful.
 You can optionally specify that no retries are made:

 ```js